dienvoandpadcojp/dienvoandpadcojp/README.md

 - ⚡ Fun fact: The longest distance I have swum is 10 kilometers (in a pool) and 5 kilometers (in the sea).

-> Don't look back.
-Something might be gaining on you.
+> You can observe a lot just by watching.
-> - Satchel Paige
+> - Yogi Berra